neptune-ai/docs/docs/getting-started/quick-starts/how-to-organize-experiments.rst

 .. note::

-    You can also log picklable Python objects directly with |log_pickle function from neptune-contrib|.
+    You can also log picklable Python objects directly with `log_pickle` function from neptune-contrib.

     .. code:: python